Kalkaska, Michigan: History

 In 1872, Albert A. Abbott arrived here from Decatur, and the following year, platted his land and became the first postmaster.
 In 1874, Kalkaska became a station on a new Pennsylvania Railroad line from Walton to Petoskey.
 Today, this line is part of the Great Lakes Central Railroad.

 On July 5, 1908, a fire began in the middle of the business block and burned most of the stores.
 Local photographer E. L. Beebe took a number of photographs of the fire; the resulting postcards were widely sold and can still be found today.
 Two years later, another fire started in downtown Kalkaska.
 Again, in 1925, downtown Kalkaska was devastated by the largest fire since the fire of 1908.

 In 1916, noted author Ernest Hemingway visited and fished in Kalkaska, and later immortalized the town in his story "The Battler".
 A historical marker has been placed at the nearby Rugg Pond, on the Rapid River, where Hemingway reportedly fished one night from the power house.

 On July 10, 1951, the Kalkaska State Bank was robbed by an armed man, who fled and later attempted to escape on foot through a nearby swampy area.
 After three days of what was termed the largest manhunt in Northern Michigan history, involving the FBI and local and state authorities, the gunman, Raymond J. Turcotte, who had a long string of prior convictions, including manslaughter, was captured south of the town.
 Turcotte confessed to the bank robbery and served 18 years in the Michigan State Prison in Jackson, including a term for escape in 1961.

-Discovery of natural gas and oil in the area during the 1970s lead to significant growth for the village, but the growth has since shifted toward tourism.
+Discovery of natural gas and oil in the area during the 1970s led to significant growth for the village, but the growth has since shifted toward tourism.

 In 1993, the Kalkaska schools made national headlines when a financial crisis resulted in a two-month-long closure.
 Subsequent funding reform improved the outlook for Kalkaska and similar small rural districts in Michigan.

 In 2014, Walmart announced plans to open a store in Kalkaska.
 Previously, the closest store was in Traverse City, over 20 miles away.
 A debate in Kalkaska ensued on whether the community's small-town character could be preserved.
 The store was never built due to Walmart's decision to restructure growth plans.

 The Record Eagle reported in 2019 that Kalkaska was poised for substantial growth due to housing shortages in the Traverse City area.